Product documentation

 [Control plane] denies any action where arguments diverge from approved [digest].

-[Event store] persists immutable records of actor, action, approval, and outcome.
+[Event store] persists append-only records of actor, action, approval, and outcome.

 Core system properties